 Skills and requirements to look for in maintenance supervisors

 Employers looking to add maintenance supervisors to their payroll should have a clear idea of what they expect from them.
+It is important to identify the role-specific hard skills and soft skills required for hiring a good maintenance supervisor.
 Here are some qualities that we advise employers to look for when hiring for this role:

 It’s impossible to teach what you don’t know.
 A maintenance supervisor is responsible for guiding and monitoring technicians and artisans.
 And although you can’t expect them to know everything about every piece of equipment, they should at least have a strong technical background suitable for the industry where they work in.
 If not, it would be incredibly hard to train people and oversee their work.